AndresNamm/study/statistics/effect_size.md

 ![image](https://user-images.githubusercontent.com/21141607/163121095-26ff6cd4-c2b2-4732-9073-4d2c0cdf5d19.png)

 + Think of percent of overlap as the part of the area covered by both distributions that is not overlapped.
+You can calculate this by substracting the Integral from the other on each part of the linear scale.
 + Taking one mean as the Percentile of the other mean is another interesting thing to look at from the datas standpoint.